locationtech/udig-platform/docs/devel/en/custom_application_tutorial.rst

 Tips and Tricks
 ---------------

-The following tips and tricks and suggestions have been collected from the udig-devel email list;
+The following tips and tricks and suggestions have been collected from the udig-dev email list;
 drop by and introduce yourself.

 The Application is Missing when I try and Run